Here are the Lessons You’ll Learn in this Guide:

 The Underlying Principles of Premium Content

 Beyond the basics of premium content lay the principles which make it a powerful force in your business marketing campaign.
-Human tendencies which drive consumer behavior work to your advantage and illustrate why you need this tool in your tool kit.
+Human tendencies that drive consumer behavior work to your advantage and illustrate why you need this tool in your tool kit.

 One, premium content addresses a buyer’s need for a relationship.
 How so?
 It capitalizes on the human hardwiring that says, “If you give me something, I feel obligated to give you something in return.”
 This principle of reciprocity works in your favor.